PostHog/posthog.com/contents/docs/self-host/deploy/configuration.md

 > While ClickHouse powers the bulk of the analytics if you deploy PostHog using this chart, Postgres is still needed as a data store for PostHog to work.

 By default, PostgreSQL is installed as part of the chart.
-To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `postgresql.postgresHost` and `postgresql.postgresqlPassword`.
-The other options (`postgresql.postgresqlDatabase`, `postgresql.postgresqlUsername` and `postgresql.postgresqlPort`) may also want changing from their default values.
+To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `externalPostgresql.postgresHost` and `externalPostgresql.postgresqlPassword`.
+The other options (`externalPostgresql.postgresqlDatabase`, `externalPostgresql.postgresqlUsername` and `externalPostgresql.postgresqlPort`) may also want changing from their default values.

 To avoid issues when upgrading this chart, provide `postgresql.postgresqlPassword` for subsequent upgrades.
 This is due to an issue in the PostgreSQL chart where password will be overwritten with randomly generated passwords otherwise.
 See [PostgreSQL#upgrade](https://github.com/helm/charts/tree/master/stable/postgresql#upgrade) for more detail.